Andrew Jackson Montague: Governor

 While serving as attorney general, Montague became increasingly involved with the Virginia Progressive movement, which emphasized education reform and disfranchisement of black voters as a way to stem political corruption.
 Positioning himself as the independent alternative to Senator Thomas S. Martin's political machine, Montague determined to make a run in the upcoming Virginia gubernatorial election.
-Running on the independent platform, Montague solidly defeated Martin's candidate, Claude A. Swanson, for the Democratic nomination for Governor of Virginia.
+Running on the independent platform with William A. Anderson as his proposed successor as attorney general (in contrast to Swonson and his proposed attorney general candidate John L. Jeffries of Culpeper (later Norfolk)), and with the support of Carter Glass of Lynchburg, the anti-machine candidates became the Democratic slate at the convention held in Norfolk.
+Montague stressed the needs for direct election of senators as well as for better roads as he canvassed the state in a buggy.
+He surprisingly but solidly defeated Martin's candidate, Claude A. Swanson, for the Democratic nomination for Governor of Virginia.

 Montague won 58.19% of the vote in the general election of 1901, easily defeating Republican John Hampton Hoge, as well as Prohibitionist O.C.
 Rucker, and Socialists Hugh Motter and John J. Quantz.
 He became the first Virginia governor since the Civil War who had not served with the Confederate Army.

 Shortly after Montague's inauguration, and with his support, the Virginia Constitution of 1902 was enacted without a referendum.
 Its poll taxes and literacy tests effectively disenfranchised black and poor white voters.
-Ironically, the new Constitution created a smaller and more easily controlled electorate, thus strengthening the Martin machine.
+The new Constitution created a smaller and more easily controlled electorate, thus strengthening the Martin machine.